Dream of having the confidence to travel solo?

 3) Are there any diseased corpses?

-Don’t miss the church attached to the Jeronimos Monastery.
+What an odd question, Internet Stranger!
+But I will answer it anyway!
+If it’s diseased corpses you crave, don’t miss the church attached to the Jeronimos Monastery.
 This is where you can find the tomb of famed Portuguese explorer Vasco de Gama.
 You will recognize him by the big ship on his tomb.
 Just don’t get too close!
 He died of malaria and you don’t want to catch it…

 24 hour Tip